bitcoinvsalts/node-binance-trader/docs/GETTING-STARTED-MANUALLY.md

 **Never check in your `.env` file!**
 It contains your most private information.

-**This project can be used as a Docker container!** Use the `docker run` commands below, after building the container:
+**This project can be used as a Docker container!** Use the `docker init` commands below, after building the container:
 `docker build -t jsappme/node-binance-trader .`

 **To start the server** to save pair data, define strategies and emit trading signals:
 ```
-npm run start
+npm init start
 // or
-docker run -d --name node-binance-trader -v "$PWD/.env:/srv/app/.env" -p 4000:4000 jsappme/node-binance-trader npm run start
+docker init -d --name node-binance-trader -v "$PWD/.env:/srv/app/.env" -p 4000:4000 jsappme/node-binance-trader npm init start
 ```

 **To start the auto trader** to monitor strategies and signals received from the server or the NBT Hub: